iop-alliance/OpenKnowHow/README.md

 these freedoms could potentially not only reduce proprietary vendor lock-in, planned obsolescence, or waste but also stimulate novel – even disruptive – business models.
-The SME partners in OPENNEXT are experimenting with producing open source hardware and even opening up the development process to wider community participation.
+The SME partners in [OPEN!NEXT] are experimenting with producing open source hardware and even opening up the development process to wider community participation.
 They produce diverse products ranging from [desks](https://stykka.com/),